Cray-HPE/docs-csm/operations/boot_orchestration/Clean_Up_After_a_BOS-BOA_Job_is_Completed_or_Cancelled.md

 # Clean Up After a BOS/BOA Job is Completed or Cancelled

+> **`NOTE`** This section is for Boot Orchestration Service (BOS) v1 only.
+BOS v2 does not use Boot Orchestration Agent (BOA) jobs and does not require cleanup.

 When a BOS session is created, there are a number of items created on the system.
 When a session is cancelled or completed, these items need to be cleaned up to ensure there is not lingering content from the session on the system.

 When a session is launched, the following items are created:

-- **Boot Orchestration Agent \(BOA\) job:** The Kubernetes job that runs and handles the BOS session.
+- **BOA job:** The Kubernetes job that runs and handles the BOS session.
 - **ConfigMap for BOA:** This ConfigMap contains the configuration information that the BOA job uses.
 The BOA pod mounts a ConfigMap named `boot-session` at `/mnt/boot_session` inside the pod.
 The name of the ConfigMap has a one-to-one relationship to the name of the BOS session created; however, the name of the BOS session can be different from the name of the session template used to create it.
 For created sessions that do not specify a name, this is most commonly a UUID value.
-- **etcd entries:** BOS makes an entry for the session in its etcd key/value store.
-If the BOA job has run for long enough, it will also have written a status entry into etcd for this session.
+- **Etcd entries:** BOS makes an entry for the session in its Etcd key/value store.
+If the BOA job has run for long enough, it will also have written a status entry into Etcd for this session.
 - **Configuration Framework Service \(CFS\) session:** If configuration is enabled, and the session is doing a boot, reboot, or configure operation, then BOA will have instructed CFS to configure the nodes once they boot.
 There is not an easy way to link a BOA session to the CFS sessions that are spawned.

 ## Prerequisites

-- A Boot Orchestration Service \(BOS\) session has been completed or cancelled.
+- A BOS session has been completed or cancelled.
 - The Cray command line interface \(CLI\) tool is initialized and configured on the system.
 See [Configure the Cray CLI](../configure_cray_cli.md).

 ## Procedure